 Even if both of you have the app, calls can't go through unless both phones are connected to the internet — ideally via Wi-Fi or mobile data.

-You can't use these apps to call someone’s office phone, a customer support line, or any number that isn't tied to the same app.
+You can't use these apps to call someone's office phone, a customer support line, or any number that isn't tied to the same app.
+This is where calling landlines abroad in 2025 becomes essential for real-world communication.

 In places with unreliable internet or data throttling, free calling apps often have choppy audio, dropped calls, or poor clarity.